Reveal-Energy-Services/orchid-python-api/README-dev.md

 made available for a narrow set of tools on your system or available to all your tools depending on arcane technical rules that you need not understand.)

-To use environment variables to configure the Orchid Python API, you will need to create the environment variable `ORCHID_ROOT` and set its value to the root Orchid installation directory.
-(For your information, the version-specific Orchid binary files, `.exe`'s and `.dll`'s should be in a subdirectory of `ORCHID_ROOT` with a name like `Orchid-2020.4.232`.)
+To use environment variables to configure the Orchid Python API, you will need to create the environment variable `ORCHID_ROOT` and set its value to the path of the `PythonApiLibs` directory beneath the root Orchid installation directory.
+(For your information, the `PythonApiLibs` directory containing the version-specific Orchid binary files, `.exe`'s and `. dll`'s should be in a subdirectory like `ORCHID_ROOT/Orchid-2020.4.
+232/PythonApiLibs`.)

 This document assumes you want to create a long-term configuration that survives a system restart and is available to all your tools.
-Symbolically, this document will refer to the root of the Orchid installation as `/path/to/orchid-installation`.
+Symbolically, this document will refer to the root of the Orchid installation as `/path/to/orchid-installation-python-api-libs`.

 To create the required environment variable, enter the search term "environment variables" in the Windows-10 search box and select the item named, "Edit environment variables for your account."
 The system will then